Akku (2008 film)

-Akku is a 2008 Indian Tamil-language action thriller film directed by Maamani.
+Akku is a 2008 Indian Tamil-language action thriller film directed by Maamani in his debut.
 The film stars Ajay, Sriji, Rakshai, Riyaz Khan and Anu Haasan, with Ram Khan, Harris, Vijay Kumar, Biju, Radio One Balaji, Jayashree, Lakshmi and Ammu Ramachandran playing supporting roles.
 It was released on 22 February 2008.
+The film's title is the name of the last vowel in the Tamil script, ஃ.

 Plot

-Siva (Ajay) is an IT professional who grew up in an orphanage, and he falls in love with Bhanu (Sriji).
-Her brother (Rakshai) is a dreaded terrorist leader planning to bomb Chennai city.
+Siva is an IT professional who grew up in an orphanage, and he falls in love with Bhanu.
+Her brother is a dreaded terrorist leader planning to bomb Chennai.
 Bhanu elopes with Siva as she is afraid that her brother would not permit their marriage, and they arrive in a forest, but they are soon caught by Bhanu's brother and the members of the terrorist organisation in the middle of the night.
 Bhanu's brother beats Siva up, takes him to the heart of the city, puts a bomb in his shoe and abandons him.
 Bhanu's brother tells him to keep running to stay alive.
 If Siva stops running or slows down, the bomb in his shoe would explode, killing him and also triggering a chain of explosions.
 The terrorist leader then calls the police, and he sends them a MMS to track down Siva.
 He also challenges them to save Siva and Chennai city.

 A police team is pressed into service to defuse the bomb and save Siva and the city.
-The assistant commissioner of police Aadhi Narayanan (Riyaz Khan), the bomb squad officer Anu (Anu Haasan), and the doctor Devi (Jayashree) start following Siva in cars.
+The assistant commissioner of police Aadhi Narayanan, the bomb squad officer Anu, and the doctor Devi start following Siva in cars.
 The incident receives heavy media attention, and it is broadcast live by all the news channels.
 The dawn is coming with the sun, and Siva is exhausted.
 Meanwhile, Bhanu is locked in a room by her brother in his place and calls the police to save her.
 Devi ensures that he does not collapse from exhaustion, she provides him with energy tablets and oxygen supply.
 Anu even scans his shoe for the bomb and finds uranium in his shoe.